What are student health services?

 If I think I might have Mono, how soon should I go to the student health center?

 If you’ve had a sore throat for more than a week and are feeling very tired, you should go to the student health center.
 The only way to find out if you have Mono is to get a blood test called the “Mono spot”.
 However, even if you do have Mono, there is nothing you can do except to get plenty of rest, eat healthy foods, and drink plenty of fluids (to prevent dehydration).
 You can go to your classes after your fever is gone but you will likely feel tired for a few weeks.
 Most people get better within a month, but you may need to talk with your faculty advisor or dean if your Mono symptoms are severe and are causing you to miss many classes.
 People with Mono should avoid contact sports, or other sports such as jumping, cheerleading, etc. for a month.
+When someone has Mono, there is a risk of their spleen rupturing, so it is important to see a health care provider before returning to sports.
 The good news is that you cannot get Mono again once you’ve had it.

 How do I prevent getting or giving Mono germs?